 - Select the Risk/Countermeasures menu to open the Countermeasures form, and click on the Add button to open the Countermeasure form.

 - Enter the countermeasure name and description, and select the countermeasure type.
 A countermeasure may be one of the following type: Information, Systems, Software, Hardware, or People.

-- Click on the Add button in the environment table, and select an environment to situate the countermeasure in.
+- Click on the Add button in the environment card, and select an environment to situate the countermeasure in.
 This will add the new environment to the environment list.

 - Select the countermeasure cost to indicate the general cost of implementing the countermeasure within the selected environment.

 - Click on the Security tab to display the security page.
 Click on the Add button above the Requirements table, and select the requirement (or requirements) this countermeasure refines.
 Following this, click on the Add button above the Targets table to select the countermeasure’s target/s, together with the countermeasure’s effectiveness.
 Finally, add the security properties fostered by this countermeasure via the security properties box at the bottom of the page.

 - Click on the Usability tab to display the usability page.
 Click on the Add button above the Roles table, and select the roles associated with this countermeasure.
 Any tasks associated with these roles are automatically populated in the Task box at the bottom of the page, together with the person/s carrying out the task.
 If the countermeasure helps or hinders a task, double click on the task and modify the task’s attributes accordingly.

 - Click on the Create button to add the new countermeasure.